SirL0gic/TextAnalyser.js/README.md

 ![npm monthly downloads](https://img.shields.io/npm/dm/textanalyser.js)
 ![License](https://img.shields.io/npm/l/textanalyser.js)

-An open source Node.js library to analyse text using artificial intelligence and other conventional methods.
+An open-source Node.js library, textanalyser.js, harnesses artificial intelligence and conventional methods for text analysis.
+Even as Python dominates the AI and ML domains, we're enriching JavaScript's capabilities.
+Taking cues from TensorFlow's strides in JS, textanalyser.js steps it up.
+Integration is seamless—invoke a function, and get immediate results.
+Expertly crafted for peak performance, with a touch of heart. 🌟

 🚀 **Latest Updates**: We have just launched!
 Stay tuned for more features.